biojava/biojava.github.io/wiki/BioJava:Make_release.md

 ### Push to Github

+If all three steps work fine, the maven release plugin will push on your behalf to Github.

+If there is a problem, here how to add the release tag by hand:

-If all three steps work fine, push the tag to github and merge it to releases.
+push the tag to github and merge it to releases.
 Note that I'm assuming origin refers to the central biojava repository.

 <span style="color:red">Note: double check these commands</span>